tankefugl/NS/README.md

 # Natural Selection v3.3

 An updated build of the game [Natural Selection] for Windows and Linux focused on quality-of-life improvements and bug fixes.
-For a new custom-built bot for NS, go check out [Evobot].

 ## Downloads